AjayTheXplorer/ExpenseTracker_App/README.md

 # Smart Daily Expense Tracker App

 ## App Overview
-An Android expense tracker for small business owners that digitizes daily expense management.
-Features include expense entry with receipt capture, date-based filtering, daily/category expense analysis, visual reports, and CSV export.
-Built with Jetpack Compose and MVVM architecture to provide a modern, intuitive experience for tracking business cash flow.
+The Smart Daily Expense Tracker is an Android app built to help freelancers and small business owners keep track of their daily spending in an easy and organized way.

+You can quickly add expenses, capture receipts, view reports, and understand where your money goes — all inside a clean and modern interface.
+The app is built using Jetpack Compose and follows MVVM architecture, ensuring great performance and smooth navigation.

+It’s perfect for anyone who wants a simple yet powerful way to manage cash flow and business expenses on the go.

 ## Screenshots